adamzukerman/harmony_experimentation/roadmap.md

 ## Steps to Making a Harmony Stabilization Application

 ## Ideas for Next Steps
-* Add a smooth slider for note1 that can recreate the peaks in the dissonance I say on music Stack Exchange
 * Add a trail for note2
-* Set y-axis ticks to show octaves
+* Add option to set y-axis ticks to only show octaves

 ## Bigger Ideas
 * Make a GUI with slider that controls sine waves